NanZ-hash/Tic-Tac-Toe/README.md

 # technologies used

-###sowftware :
+### sowftware :
-⋅⋅* visual studio code  for writing and editing the code ⋅⋅* git bash to upload the files into GitHub
+* visual studio code  for writing and editing the code
+* git bash to upload the files into GitHub
-⋅⋅* chrome developer tools for debugging  and testing the code
+* chrome developer tools for debugging  and testing the code

- ⋅⋅* the code was written in:
+ * the code was written in:
 - HTML
 - CSS
 -Java script
 -JQuary

-⋅⋅* the wireframes were drawn in Ipad notes
+* the wireframes were drawn in Ipad notes

-###the wireframes
+### the wireframes
 ![alt text](https://www5.0zz0.com/2020/02/06/02/316634545.png "plan-1")